w3c/wai-tutorials/source/forms/index.html.erb.md

 - **[Multi-Page Forms](multi-page.html):** Divide long forms into multiple smaller forms that constitute a series of logical steps or stages and inform users about their progress.

 - **[Custom Controls](custom-controls.html):** Use stylized form elements and other progressive enhancement techniques to provide custom controls.

+## A note on time limits

+* If possible, forms should not be subject to a time limit to allow users to complete the form at their own pace.
+If a time limit needs to be in place, for example, for security reasons, the user should have the option to turn it off or extend it.
+This does not apply if the time limit is due to a live event, such as an auction or a game, or if the time to complete the form is essential for a valid submission.

 ## Why is this important?